Anyhow, this review is for Ghirardelli Chocolate 100% Cacao Unsweetened Baking Bar

 However, I don't seem to respond that strongly to this variety.
 I suppose that means I've been eating too much of it, so in that area I suggest eating sparingly lest you lose your taste sensitivity, but then again that's just common sense.
 I thoroughly enjoy the bitterness paired up with something sweet, such as mildly sweetened almond butter.
 In fact, the other day I was enjoying the combination of placing frozen banana pieces on broken off Ghirardelli bits and eating them in conjunction, giving a wonderful chocolate-banana taste experience.
-(Much better than that of the Valor's chocolate banana bar.
-That bar was the worst I've ever had.)
+(Much better than that of the Valor's chocolate banana bar

 I have to admit that my lack of knowledge in professional tasting prevents me from describing too much in depth its flavor, so the most I can say is that its bitterness is very pleasant and leaves a good aftertaste, and it tastes much more intensely chocolately if a craving is present.
 Other than that, I ask my readers: Could there possibly be a difference in the taste of cocao beans that would cause a variety of flavors among unsweetened chocolate?
 If not, then cost and form will be the most important considerations for this type.